-We think that the old-fangled advice of travelling in pairs, or with larger groups of people, is outdated.
+We think that the old-fangled advice of traveling in pairs, or with larger groups of people, is outdated.

-At the same time, a solitary person has a greater opportunity of actually seeing and experiencing all the sights and wonders that make a particular travelling destination unique; something that becomes significantly hard to do when travelling with family, friends or other acquaintances (who may have different motivations for coming).
+At the same time, a solitary person has a greater opportunity of actually seeing and experiencing all the sights and wonders that make a particular traveling destination unique; something that becomes significantly hard to do when traveling with family, friends or other acquaintances (who may have different motivations for coming).

 In many countries, particularly in the developing world, restaurant owners specifically instruct their serving staffs to strategically narrow-in on overseas visitors by (often comically) ‘bombarding’ them with exorbitant dining & lunching food choices – seeing this category of customers to be the perfect kinds of ‘gullible’ folk to subtly extortion large sums of money from.

 So our advice for anyone contemplating going to a restaurant in a foreign country would be to get in touch with a local, and question him/her on where you can get locally-produced ‘fresh’ food instead.
 There are good chances that they’ll point you in the right direction (unless you’re traveling to France, where some of the people can seem a bit haughty at times).

 Not only will you be ditching out on expensive restaurant bills (that are guaranteed to haunt you if you’re on a budget), you’ll also get to experience how the people of the locality actually eat on a day-to-day basis.

 Lodging in hotels, inns, and motels can really put a hole through your pocketbook; particularly when you’re looking to save money for something else.
 In such cases, the best option is to skip out on staying inexpensive lodging locations altogether, and instead backpacking for the entirety of your trip.